 Candidate responses collected from the EEOC questionnaire are anonymized and compiled in Greenhouse Recruiting's EEOC Report.
 This report is only accessible by users with Site Admin level permissions with the additional user-specific permission Can see EEOC and demographic reports.

-In addition, the EEOC form in Greenhouse is intended to assist companies with federal contracts track recruiting and hiring data, as required by law.
+The EEOC questionnaire also assists organizations with federal contracts track recruiting and hiring data, as required by law.
 Specifically, if a company has 50+ employees and any single government contract worth more than $50,000, such company is subject to the affirmative action planning requirements of Executive Order 11246 and its implementing regulations.
 These regulations require government contractors to create an annual affirmative action plan which includes, in relevant part, applicant and hiring demographic information, and analyses revealing whether hiring decisions have an adverse impact on any specific candidate demographic.
 Affirmative action plans must be completed by federal contractors on an annual basis and are subject to being randomly and periodically reviewed during audits by the Office of Federal Contract Compliance Programs (OFCCP).

 Promoting Company Diversity

-While the intention of the report is to fulfill federal requirements, some companies see an opportunity to use the same data to audit and promote diversity initiatives in their hiring.
-From analyzing which sources provide diverse pools of candidates to identifying deficiencies in recruiting processes, there are plenty of well-intentioned reasons why a company might want to review their recruiting data at a more granular level than what is provided in the standard report.
+While the intention of the EEOC report is to fulfill federal requirements, some companies see an opportunity to use the same data to audit and promote diversity initiatives in their hiring practices.
+Whether your organization is analyzing which sources provide diverse pools of candidates or identifying deficiencies in recruiting processes, there are plenty of well-intentioned reasons why you might want to review recruiting data at a more granular level than what is provided in a standard report.
 Greenhouse cautions you, however, to speak with your legal counsel to better understand the benefits and risks in having access to, and reviewing, this type of information.